-Nightingale in a tree © Andy Hay
+Nightingale in a tree. © Andy Hay

+As well as the large-scale issues listed above, nightingales have also faced other threats in the past.
 In the 19th century, birdcatchers caught large numbers of nightingales for the cagebird trade to try and ‘capture’ its song.
 Most quickly succumbed in captivity; those that survived until autumn often killed themselves, dashed against the cage bars as they tried to follow their migratory urge.

 The first ever live radio broadcast of birdsong was of a nightingale in ‘concert’ with the cellist, Beatrice Harrison, on 19 May 1924 in Oxted, Surrey.
 It and repeat performances, on the same date in subsequent years, were so successful that Beatrice received 50,000 fan letters.